-- 4. Say: Now I'm going to distribute a handout about District Wellness Policy Requirements. - The federal government has certain requirements for wellness policies, and that's what this handout lists. - The next part of this activity is to organize your sticky notes into each component listed on the District Wellness Policy Requirements Handout (Appendix 8A).
-(Slide 8) - 5.
-Do: Provide each group with a copy of the District Wellness Policy Requirements Handout (Appendix 8A).
+- Say: Now I'm going to distribute a handout about District Wellness Policy Requirements.
+Organize your sticky notes into each component listed on the DistrictWellness Policy Requirements.
+(Slide 8) - Do: Provide each group with a copy of District Wellness Policy Requirements (Handout 10-A).
 Allow participants a few minutes to organize their sticky notes. - Say: I'm going to hand out new blank pieces of flip chart paper.
 Use this new sheet of flip chart paper to design the kind of wellness policy you would like to see in a school.
-(Slide 9) - They can think of it as their "ideal" wellness policy. - Your policy should meet the requirements on the District Wellness Policy Requirements Handout (Appendix 8A). - 7.
-Do: Hand out a new, blank piece of flip chart paper to each group. - 8.
-Do: Allow participants several minutes to brainstorm create their ideal wellness policy.
+(Slide 9) - · Think of it as your "ideal" wellness policy.

+- Your policy should meet the requirements on the District Wellness Policy Requirements handout. - 10.
+Do: Hand out a new, blank piece of flip chart paper to each group.
+Allow participants several minutes to brainstorm create their ideal wellness policy.

-Facilitator Tip: Encourage students to think about the earlier discussion regarding what wellness means to them, and how they can use those ideas to create a healthy school.
-If
+Facilitator Tip: Encourage participants to think about the earlier discussion regarding what wellness means to them, and how they can use those ideas to create a healthy school.
+If necessary, you may provide them with some things to think about when creating their own wellness policy: